decidables/decidables/sites/detectable/src/conclusion.md

 ### The role of value

 Another way forward is to consider aspects of the decision process that SDT doesn't fully account for.
 One example of this is the role of value and utility.
-We touched on this in the advanced section on [:page[Bias & Incentive]](incentive.html), but we only dealt with it qualitatively.
+We touched on this on the page about [:page[Bias & Incentive]](incentive.html), but we only dealt with it qualitatively.
 Incentive was presented as a factor that could cause a change in response bias, due to the relative values of :key[misses] versus :key[false alarms].
 This approach can be taken further, by formally modelling the threshold required to maximize value or utility for a given set of incentives and base rates :cite[@lynn_utilizing_2014].

 ### Evidence accumulation